vinna11111/vinna11111/README.md

 - Hi, I’m @vinna11111
-- I’m interested in computer Science, Artificial Intelligence, and Biomedicine.
+- I’m interested in Computer Science, Artificial Intelligence, and Biomedicine.
 - I’m currently doing B.Tech in Engineering Science at IIT Hyderabad.

 - How to reach me